Skip to main content

 Flow Rate Units and the 449 Factor

-Pumps are rated in gallons per minute (GPM).
-Discharge permits and stream flow measurements use cubic feet per second (CFS).
-Pond volumes are stated in gallons, cubic feet, or acre-feet.
-Moving between these units is essential and the source of frequent errors on dewatering plans.
+Pumps are usually discussed in gallons per minute (GPM), while receiving-water and permit contexts often use cubic feet per second (CFS).
+Pond volumes may be expressed in gallons, cubic feet, or acre-feet.
+The screen uses these source-backed conversions:

 • 1 cubic foot = 7.48052 gallons